Cagayan National High School: Junior high school

-There are three curricula offered: the Restructured Basic Education Curriculum (RBEC) is for the majority of the students.
+There are four curricula offered: the Restructured Basic Education Curriculum (RBEC) is for the majority of the students.
 The Engineering and Science Education Program-Special Science Classes (SSC-ESEP) is for the top 150 students in their batch, whose sections are named Gold, Silver, Nickel and Copper (other grade levels have added Antimony as one of these).
 The other curricula are for those in the Special Program in the Arts (SPA), which centers on nurturing talents of the students and the Special Program in Sports (SPS), which hones the students' talents through sports.
 SPA classes specialize in music, writing, drafting, dancing.